Understanding your menstrual cycle

 Once the egg has been released it lives for around 1-2 days only unless fertilised in the fallopian tube.
 Levels of progesterone are high during this phase, which prepares the endometrium for implantation.

 Problems during this phase include: inability to maintain progesterone levels, which can prevent implantation and low mood.
-Acupuncture treatment during this phase is aimed at maintaining progesterone levels.

 Pre-Menstrual (Days 21 – 28)

 Progesterone levels are at their peak during this time.
 It should be a time of increased energy and creativity for a woman.
 However, as we all know, this isn’t always the case.
 Explaining this in western medicine terms is difficult.
 However, the TCM understanding is that a ‘stagnation’ of Qi affects a women’s mood.
 This is usually caused by stress, causing outbursts of anger or tearfulness.
-This, as most women known, can cause problems in life.
+This, as most women know, can cause problems in life.
 Some women will also start to experience pain a number of days before the period begins.

 Acupuncture treatment focuses on promoting ‘a smooth flow’ of both emotions and the bleed (ie a pain free period).